 The badge carries the coat of arms of the borough of Basingstoke and Deane.
-The design consists of the simplest form of armorial bearings, a shield of Arms, without crest or supporters.
-This was the earliest form of civic arms and is taken by several ancient corporations including, Winchester, Lincoln, Canterbury, York and Durham as well as many modern boroughs such as Fareham and Epsom and Ewell.
+The design consists of the simplest form of armorial bearings, a shield of Arms without crest or supporters.
+This was the earliest form of civic arms and is taken by several ancient corporations including; Winchester, Lincoln, Canterbury, York and Durham as well as many modern boroughs such as Fareham, Epsom and Ewell.

-The shield forms a kind of heraldic map with the two former rural districts of Basingstoke and Kingsclere and Whitchurch symbolised by two beech trees, a predominant feature of the natural scene, on a background of gold representing agriculture.
+The shield forms a kind of heraldic map with the two former rural districts of Basingstoke; Kingsclere and Whitchurch symbolised by two beech trees, a predominant feature of the natural scene on a background of gold representing agriculture.

 Mayoral Events Coordinator